vgwb/Antura/docs/en/manual/index.md

 - **Teachers** who want to use Antura in the classroom
 - **Parents** who want to know more about this game
 - **Designers** who want to create new quests
-- **Philanthropists** who want to support innovetive open source educational projects
+- **Philanthropists** who want to support innovative open source educational projects like ours

 ## Sections